-For further details about joining the Sage CRE Development Partner Program, and current partner products, visit http://na.sage.com/sage-construction-and-real-estate/products/additional-solutions
+For further details about joining the Sage CRE Development Partner Program, visit http://na.sage.com/us/partners/construction-and-real-estate

 Chapter 2: Underlying Concepts

 Underlying Job-related concepts

 About underlying job-related concepts

 Before you continue your Sage 100 Contractor education with function area information, there are a few important topics you need to know about.
 The topics discussed in this section are very important because your choices and understanding about them will influence every area of Sage 100 Contractor.
 If you are unclear about any of these topics or why they are important, be sure to talk to your business partner or take the appropriate training classes.